evanpersinger/study_timer/README.md

    - Click "Reset" to start over

 4. **Track your progress:**
-   - View completed sessions and total study time at the bottom
+   - View completed sessions and total study time displayed at the bottom
+   - Partial study time is automatically tracked if you pause or reset mid-session
    - Daily data automatically resets each day but preserves historical data

 ## Data Collection